Key takeaways:

 Plant Sterols:

-Conflicting information exists for plant sterols (from margarine or other foods labeled as “cholesterol-lowering plant sterols”) regarding gallstones and cardiovascular disease.
-The American Heart Association says plant sterols good for reducing cardiovascular disease.
+Conflicting information exists for plant sterols from margarine or other foods labeled as “cholesterol-lowering plant sterols” in regards to gallstones and cardiovascular disease.
+The American Heart Association says plant sterols are good for reducing cardiovascular disease.
 But the ABCG8 variants that increase the risk of gallstones due to increased absorption of sterols also increase the risk of cardiovascular disease.

 Related article: Plant sterols and your genes.